Friday, May 2, 2014

-By late Thursday night, the anti-capitalist protesters had marched in a rambling circuit from Capitol Hill to downtown Seattle and back again before police hemmed them in.
+The anti-capitalist protesters had no permit, but police accompanied them as they marched in a rambling circuit from Capitol Hill to downtown Seattle and back again before officers hemmed them in.
 Some tossed firecrackers at police, officers said.

 Seattle police noted a marked uptick in anti-authority rhetoric leading up to this year's May Day events, said Capt.
 Chris Fowler, in charge of the department's response to the demonstrations.